 flex backwards are generally safe for everyone.

-Caption: Exercise “don’ts” for those with osteoporosis and osteoporotic
+Caption: Exercise “don’ts” for those with osteoporosis

-of vertebral fracture.
+increase your chances of vertebral fracture.

 It’s common for people diagnosed with osteoporosis or osteopenia to be a little